adgut1509/ProjektZaliczeniowy/docs/parent4/UGchild1/grandchild1.md

 ---
 layout: default
-title: How to open a Trados package file (.sdlppx) in MemoQ
+title: How to open a Trados package file in MemoQ
 parent: Trados files in MemoQ
 nav_order: 2
 grand_parent: User guide
 ---

-# How to open a Trados package file (.sdlppx) in MemoQ
+# How to open a Trados package file (.sdlppx) in MemoQ Translator Pro 9.10

 1. Open MemoQ Translator Pro.